Psycle/psycle-pii-scrub/README.md

 1. Alternatively the directory can be placed within `/wp-content/mu-plugins/` and the psycle-pii-scrub.php file can be copied/moved up a directory.

 ## Changelog

+### 2.0.2
+* Check on use of --live and suppress concurrent use of --yes, ensure a manual confirmation is required.

 ### 2.0.1
 * Update to composer.json to mark as install as MU plugin